 Denial – This is the state of inertia; you do not believe you need a career change.
 You brush your frustrations and powerlessness aside and keep churning away at your current career, even though inside, you know it is time for a change.

-Acceptance – Things have gotten to a point at work where you realize you have to change; things cannot go on like this.
+Acceptance—You have reached a point at work where you realize you have to change; things cannot continue like this.
 You only have one life, and that life needs a refresh.

-Planning – The key stage of self-analysis and soul searching, you commit to reflecting upon your passions, principles, and what makes you happy in work and life
+Planning – The key stage of self-analysis and soul searching is when you commit to reflecting upon your passions, principles, and what makes you happy in work and life.

 Preparation – You now know what general direction you want to head, you have a goal, and now you need to prepare for change.
 Skills, experience, and knowledge may need reworking to be ready for the career move.

-Execution – You are ready to execute your plan, the job search begins, you reach out to your network, build new networks, you apply for new jobs.
+Execution – You are ready to execute your plan, the job search begins, reach out to your network, build new networks, and apply for new jobs.

-Realignment – You have landed the job, you have started the business, you have a stream of freelance work that enables you to transition from old work-life to new work life.
+Realignment—You have landed the job, started the business, and have a stream of freelance work that enables you to transition from your old work life to your new work life.

 Best Books on Midlife Career Change